acheronfail/i3stat/README.md

 {"max":30,"min":0,"sigrtmax":64,"sigrtmin":34}
 ```

-The same signal can be configured for multiple bar items, too!
+The same signal can be configured for multiple bar items, so you many can be refreshed with the same signal!

 #### Custom IPC events